Last updated

 Auto-sync and Auto-merge

-There are some options to configure how the remote content is adopted into the Redocly project.
+Configure how the remote content is adopted into the Redocly project:

-- For remote content in Git repositories, enabling Auto-sync means that pull requests are created automatically in Redocly when pull requests or branch changes are detected on the remote content repository.
+• For remote content in Git repositories, enabling Auto-sync creates pull requests automatically in Redocly when pull requests or branch changes are detected on the remote content repository.
 For changes to the default source branch for remote content, the Auto-merge rules then apply.

-- For remote content on a URL, a pull request will be created with the updated content, and auto-merge rules apply.
+• For remote content on a URL, a pull request is created with the updated content, and auto-merge rules apply.

-In order for Auto-merge to be used, the destination repository must not have branch protection rules that cannot be met.
-Make sure that there are no manual checks, required reviews, or other steps that could block Redocly from merging the changes.
+For Auto-merge to work, the destination repository must not have branch protection rules that cannot be met.
+Ensure there are no manual checks, required reviews, or other steps that could block Redocly from merging the changes.

 Remote content statuses

-Remote content sources are listed under "Remote content" page in the project dashboard, and the status for each is shown there.
+Remote content sources are listed under "Remote content" page in the project dashboard, with the status for each shown.

 Enabled: When the remote content files are merged to the main branch, the status is "Enabled".
 If Auto-merge is enabled, it takes effect at this point.